jericholab/rdl/Design Overview/Design Overview - NAU7802 Strain Current Sensor.md

 ## INTRODUCTION

 - The NAU7802 board is a dual sensor PCB.
 A single design allows both electrical AC/DC current measurements (Hall Effect) and strain/force measurements with a gauge cell.
 This reduces the number of active designs at Jericho.
-- Note however that the TAMURA sensor is not installed on the PCB.
-You will notice on the strain sensor that the TAMURA space is present, but the sensor absent.
-Therefore, the same raw PCB is used for two separate Jericho products:
+-  Therefore, the same raw PCB is used for two separate Jericho products:
     - Jericho NAU7802 Strain Board;
     - Jericho NAU7802 Current Board;
+- You will notice on the Strain Board that the TAMURA sensor absent, to reduce cost.
-- It is in theory possible to use the Current board to make strain measurements.
-However, this has not been tested and the magnetic field of the cable current could induce noise and/or bias on the strain measurements.
+- It is in theory possible to use the Current board to make both times of measurements simultaneously (i.e. strain and current).
+However, this has not been tested yet and the magnetic field of the cable current is likely to induce noise and/or bias on the strain measurements.
-- The current measurements can be done via analog or digital mode, while the strain measurements can only be done via digital mode.
+- The current measurements can be done via the analog or digital mode, while the strain measurements can only be done via the digital mode.
 - For general information about PCB designs of Jericho sensors, please refer to the 'Design Overview - General information' document.
 - The original design of this board was provided by Sparkfun (CC-BY-SA).
 - The license for the Jericho improvements of the hardware is also CC-BY-SA.